hyteio/hyte-activemq/README.md

-# HYTE extendsions for Apache ActiveMQ
+# HYTE extensions for Apache ActiveMQ

 HYTE provides enhancements to Apache ActiveMQ for client and server features in the form of extensions and plugins.